ztimson/Bitburner/README.md

 	LIMIT			 Limit the number of nodes the manager will buy, defaults to 8

 Options:
-	-b --balance		 Prevent spending bellow point
+	-a --auto-limit		 Automatically increase the node limit when there is nothing to do -b --balance		 Prevent spending bellow point
 	-s --sleep		 Amount of time to wait between purchases, defaults to 1 (second) -h --help		 Display this help message